 Build a School in Africa does not have any paid staff–we are 100% volunteer-run.
-Here are the folks behind our operations.
+Here are the people behind our operations.

-Matthew is an environmental scientist currently living in Paris, France.
-From 1996 to 1998, he served in the Peace Corps in Mali as a water and sanitation educator in a small village in the Segou Region.
-Back in 2006, he met Judy Lorimer at an African concert in Somerville, Massachusetts, where he overheard her talking about visiting Mali and building schools.
-In his words:
+Matthew is an environmental scientist in Richmond, California.
+In the late 1990s, he served in the Peace Corps in Mali as a water and sanitation educator in a small village in the Segou Region.
+He has been the the organization’s webmaster since 2006, when he met co-founder Judy Lorimer at an African concert.
+He’s had the good fortune to visit several of the schools and meet many parents, students, teachers, and principals.

 Abou and Judy met in 2002, during her visit to her sponsored child at Dialakoroba, in the south of Mali.
 Three years later, BSA’s first school was established through a partnership between Build a School in Africa and Save the Children.
 After 12 years of intensive work building schools and promoting girls’ education, Abou left Save the Children to join Plan International as the World Bank Grant Coordinator in Early Childhood Education.